Ultimate Guide to Things to Do in Vermont in the Fall

 Rutland, VT

-Your admission price includes access to all mazes, the Livestock Barn, Wagon Train Rides, and the Play Area.
+Admission also includes access to the Livestock Barn, Wagon Train Rides, and the Play Area, making it an easy, low-key way to spend a fall day in Rutland.

 Find your favorite orchard for your annual family apple picking